dulibrarytech/oclc-reclamation/README.md

     1. Each row of the input spreadsheet must contain the record's MMS ID and at least one of the following record identifiers: LCCN, ISBN, ISSN, Government Document Classification Number (MARC field 086).
+    2. For the correct column headings, see `inputs/search_worldcat/example.csv`.
 2. Run `search_worldcat.py` script using the input spreadsheet(s) created in the previous step.
     1. Review the 3 spreadsheets output by the script.